[Stats Roundup Post]

 While marketing automation has the word marketing in it, it’s not always as obvious on how it relates and is used as marketing.
 Marketing automation is certainly not limited only to client acquisition sales.

-Marketing automation can include activities such as:
+Automation can include activities such as:

 - Client scheduling processes